From Symptom Management to System Balance: How Integrative Medicine Heals the Whole

 Chiropractic and Body Alignment

-Chiropractic and body alignment practices focus on spinal health, posture, and nervous system communication.
-When structural alignment improves, signals between the brain and body flow more efficiently, supporting regulation across multiple systems.
+Chiropractic and body alignment focus on spinal health, posture, and how the nervous system communicates.
+When the body is better aligned, messages between the brain and body travel more easily, helping many systems work better.

 Physical Therapy and Occupational Therapy

-These modalities support functional balance by restoring movement, strength, and coordination.
-By improving how the body moves through daily life, they help prevent compensatory patterns that can lead to chronic strain or imbalance.
+These therapies help restore movement, strength, and coordination, supporting balance in daily life.
+By improving how the body moves, they help prevent habits that can cause long-term strain or imbalance.

 Detoxification-Focused Practices